automateyournetwork/CiscoAPI/README.md

 ## Written by John Capobianco, Francois Daigle, and Devin Sloan

-Cisco has few Services APIs to get different informations
+Cisco has several APIs to get different information returned in JSON format.
+Using the Ansible URI Module you can access these APIs, query the JSON output, and create formatted CSV files.

 [Support API](https://developer.cisco.com/site/support-apis/)